 It is the policy of Troy University to provide accessible programs, services, activities, reasonable accommodations, and a harassment-free environment, for any student or employee with a documented disability as defined by Section 504 of the Rehabilitation Act of 1973, as amended, and by the Americans with Disabilities Act of 1990.
 To provide the best possible services to students, employees, and visitors, Troy University has designated the Disability Services Coordinator and the Director of Human Resources on each campus the responsible parties for coordinating accommodations for persons with disabilities.
-For more information about physical access to buildings or grounds, academic or workplace accommodations, or other ADA related services individuals should contact the Disability Services Coordinator or Director of Human Resources on the specific campus.
-For information regarding services at Troy main campus, contact the Director of Adaptive Needs at (334) 670-3220; for services at Troy University/Montgomery, contact the Disability Services Coordinator at (334) 241-9587; and for services at the Troy University/Dothan campus, contact the Director of Counseling and Career Services at (334) 983-6556.
+For more information about physical access to buildings or grounds, academic or workplace accommodations, or other ADA related services individuals should contact the Disability Services at Troy main campus, contact the Director of Adaptive Needs at (334) 670-3220; for services at Troy University/Montgomery, contact the Disability Services Coordinator at (334) 241-9587; and for services at the Troy University/Dothan campus, contact the Director of Counseling and Career Services at (334) 983-6556.